-Crises Control can still send alert messages to the user’s phone by SMS, telephone, web and emails, as these four channels do not require the app.
+Crises Control can still send alert messages to the user’s phone by SMS, telephone and emails, as these channels do not require the app.

-The app provides a richer experience, adding push notifications to the way you can reach users.
-The app is more cost effective because we do not charge for push alert messages.
+The app provides a richer experience, adding push notifications to the way you can reach users and providing a simpler way to view and manage tasks.
+The app is more cost effective because push alert messages are free of charge.

 The registration process is quick and easy via a verification email invitation.
-Once this is completed you are invited by email to download the app to your mobile phone and start using it right away.
+Once this is completed, users are invited by email to download the app to your mobile phone and start using it right away.

 In order to comply with GDPR rules requiring PII to be protected from unauthorized or unconsented distribution, messages are encrypted before they are transmitted from device to device.
 Photos and videos sent via Ping are not sent directly to the message receiver so that they are not downloaded to their device, but kept in our cloud.
 They are accessed via the link sent to the message receiver.

 Photos and videos can be sent in messages.
 In order to comply with GDPR rules requiring PII to be protected from unauthorized or unconsented distribution, photos and videos are sent to the user as a link to a secure space on the Crises Control cloud.

 Yes, you can reply to any person or combination of people, groups, and locations that you have rights to.

 Ping messages have a length limit of 250 characters.